 Retailers are being squeezed from both sides.
 On the cost front, post-Brexit inflation, rising input costs, and the April hike in employer national insurance contributions (NICs) have eroded margins, particularly for smaller firms without the scale to automate or absorb the pressure.
 Meanwhile, retail sales suggest a mixed outlook.
-Total sales increased by 3.1% year-on-year in June, according to the British Retail Consortium (BRC).
-However, many retailers are looking beyond the seasonal uplift to the Autumn Budget’s expected business rates reforms.
+Total sales increased by 3.1% year on year in June, according to the British Retail Consortium (BRC).
 More broadly, the UK’s economic recovery is fragile, and consumer confidence remains volatile due to fears over personal tax rises and inflation.
-This uncertainty drives cautious spending, which suppresses sustained growth and complicates restructuring outcomes.
+This uncertainty has driven cautious spending, suppressing growth and complicating restructuring outcomes.

-Several pivotal creditor votes scheduled for August could trigger further store closures, rent concessions, and operational contraction.
+Several pivotal creditor votes scheduled for August have triggered further store closures and rent concessions.
 The NIC hike has compounded longstanding cost burdens – from wage inflation and business rates to supply chain reorganisation, regulatory change, and rising demands around digitalisation, automation, cybersecurity, and sustainability.
-Many SMEs are unable to absorb the growing complexity of financial and operational pressures, undermining viability and accelerating the need for structural reset.
+Many SMEs cannot absorb the growing cost and complexity, accelerating the need for structural reset.

 Poundland and River Island

-Turnaround investors and private equity firms are actively targeting retailer distress through radical restructuring plans and deep operational resets.
-Poundland and River Island are two prominent examples of ongoing court-supervised restructurings aimed at addressing acute financial distress, driven by rising operating costs, intensifying competition, and shifting consumer habits.
+Turnaround investors and private equity firms are actively targeting retailer distress through radical restructuring plans and operational resets.
+Poundland and River Island are two prominent examples of court-supervised restructurings aimed at addressing acute financial distress, driven by rising costs, competition, and shifting consumer habits.
 Both plans propose store closures, lease renegotiations, and cost-cutting, and will be put to creditor votes in August.
-They illustrate the broader trend of court-assisted restructurings designed to shift the burden of operational reset onto landlords.
+They illustrate the broader trend of court-assisted restructurings shifting the burden of reset onto landlords.

 Poundland: bold rent-free proposal

-Gordon Brothers is also seeking rent cuts of 15-75% across dozens more locations to further ease fixed cost pressures.
-Poundland’s uncertain future has impacted supplier confidence.
-Major brands – including Nestlé, Procter & Gamble, and Unilever – have reportedly tightened credit terms, creating stock shortages.
+Gordon Brothers is also seeking rent cuts of 15-75% across dozens more locations to ease fixed cost pressures.
+Supplier confidence has weakened, with major brands – including Nestlé, Procter & Gamble, and Unilever – reportedly tightened credit terms, creating stock shortages.
 With over 2,000 jobs at risk, the success of the plan hinges on landlord and supplier cooperation.

 River Island: a profit-sharing model for creditors

-While the government intends to increase support for smaller retailers, larger operators warn the policy could backfire.
-Marks & Spencer, in evidence to the Communities and Local Government Secretary, warned that the proposal could lead to the closure of 111 stores, particularly in the West Midlands and North East.
-M&S cautioned that penalising anchor tenants – who drive footfall and support surrounding retail – risks a “false economy”, potentially accelerating distress rather than fostering retail recovery.
-A new higher rates threshold risks pushing retailers to rethink their existing store portfolios and future investment plans.
-This, in turn, could harm local communities by costing jobs and reducing footfall.
+While intended to support smaller retailers, larger operators warn the policy may backfire.
+Marks & Spencer warned the change could close 111 stores.
+Penalising anchor tenants who drive footfall and support surrounding retail risks a ‘false economy’, accelerating distress rather than supporting recovery.
+The new threshold could force retailers to rethink store portfolios and investment plans, harming communities by cutting jobs and footfall.

 Conclusion

-There are likely to be further retail restructurings and CVAs in the second half of 2025.
-Deciding which approach makes sense requires forensic attention to company-specific circumstances – including funding options, lease exposure, and stakeholder priorities.
+Further retail restructurings and CVAs in the second half of 2025.
+Choosing the right approach requires forensic attention to funding, leases, and stakeholder priorities.
 Begbies Traynor Group is well placed to support both retailers and private equity owners of distressed assets in navigating the full range of restructuring and recovery options.
-If you would like to discuss your circumstances in confidence, please get in touch with us today.
+If you would like to discuss your circumstances in confidence, please get in touch.

 More Begbies Traynor News